layer8co/tftp/README.md

 > [!IMPORTANT]
-> Currently only `octet` transfer mode is supported.
+> Currently only the `octet` transfer mode is supported.

 # Usage